Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: Discussion

 \textbf{Acknowledgements}

-We are grateful to Jukka Ollgren for comments and encouragement.
+We are grateful to Jukka Ollgren for comments and encouragement, and to Mikko Marttila for useful suggestions on the text.
 E.A. thanks Arnoldo Frigessi and David Swanson for support and useful discussions during an early stage of this work.